qcoral/blot-designs/cube_tutorial/guide.md

 After transforming all our points, we need to actually draw them.
 To do this, we'll add two methods to our `Object` class in order

-The first one, `project()`, simply centers all our points; we'll use this later to add perspective distortion.
+The first one, `project()`, simply centers our shape; we can do more with it, guide for that is coming soon

 The second one, `renderLines()`, iterates through our array of edges & vertices and returns the lines that blot needs to draw.